Septic Pumping , Installation & Service in Brandon FL

 The more people in your home, the faster your tank fills.
 But it's not just about headcount—it's about water usage habits.
 A family of four that takes quick showers and runs efficient appliances will generate less wastewater than a couple who takes long baths, runs the dishwasher daily, and does laundry frequently.

-The average person uses 70-100 gallons of water per day.
+The EPA estimates the average American uses roughly 82 gallons of water per day at home.
 If your household is on the higher end of water consumption, you'll need more frequent pumping.
 Consider installing low-flow fixtures to reduce your water usage and extend the time between service calls.

 This is one of the biggest factors many homeowners overlook.
-Garbage disposals can increase the solids in your septic tank by 50% or more.
-All those ground-up food scraps that seem to disappear down the drain actually accumulate in your tank, dramatically accelerating the need for pumping.
+The EPA notes that garbage disposals send significantly more solids into your septic tank, which means it fills faster and needs pumping sooner.
+All those ground-up food scraps that seem to disappear down the drain actually accumulate in your tank.

 If you use a garbage disposal regularly, plan on pumping your tank every 2-3 years regardless of household size.
 Alternatively, consider composting food waste instead of sending it down the drain—your septic system and garden will thank you.